PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Experiments

 \subsection{Ablation Study}

-The overall table reasoning process of \textsc{PoTable} includes five distinct stages.
-To validate its importance, we present an ablation study by adopting different stage divisions, where we compare the original GPT-based \textsc{PoTable} with the following four settings: \begin{itemize} \item \textbf{Only Reasoning} (\textit{only} Reason): We discard all other stages except for initialization, reasoning and final answering.
-In fact, this setting shows no explicit stage division. \item \textbf{Removing Row Selection} (\textit{w/o} Row Sel.): We do not remove redundant rows before further processing.
-It is commonly regarded as an important sub-table extraction step. \item \textbf{Removing Data Type Cleaning} (\textit{w/o} Dty.
-Cle.): We give up checking whether the table columns need type transformation.
-As they are stored with an initial type of string formats, discarding this operation may cause more error execution. \item \textbf{Adding Column Selection} (\textit{w/} Col. Sel.): We add a column selection stage to select related columns before further processing.
-This stage has been included in most studies as an operation of sub-table data extraction step. \end{itemize}
+The overall table reasoning process of \textsc{PoTable} comprises five distinct stages.
+To validate the rationality of these selected stages, we conduct an ablation study by adopting different stage divisions, comparing the original GPT-based \textsc{PoTable} with the following four settings: \begin{itemize} \item \textbf{Only Reasoning} (\textit{only} Reason): This setting removes explicit stage divisions, forcing \textsc{PoTable} to rely solely on a single overarching reasoning stage. \item \textbf{Removing Row Selection} (\textit{w/o} Row Sel.): This setting skips the removal of redundant rows prior to downstream processing.
+In previous studies, this is often considered a crucial sub-table extraction step. \item \textbf{Removing Data Type Cleaning} (\textit{w/o} Dty.
+Cle.): This setting bypasses column type transformations.
+Since initialized tables default to string formats, omitting this operation increases the risk of execution errors. \item \textbf{Adding Column Selection} (\textit{w/} Col. Sel.): Rather than removing a stage, we introduce an explicit column selection phase prior to processing—a common sub-table extraction operation in existing literature. \end{itemize}